Flood Products

 9. Have a trigger for action

-You should make sure you have signed up for flood warnings and have an up-to-date flood plan to ensure that you are able to deploy products quickly and take other measures to minimise damage during a flood.
+You should make sure you have signed up for flood warnings and have an up-to-date flood plan.
+This will help ensure that you are able to deploy products quickly and take other measures to minimise damage during a flood.

 Flash flooding is more difficult to predict but you can sign up for Met Office weather warnings, keep an eye on water levels and get updates from your local flood group or the Calder Valley Flood Support Facebook page.